ltpUYEN/UnemploymentFi/README.md

 ## Future Work / Limitations

-* Forecasts are based on historical trends and Power BI's built-in algorithms (or simple DAX methods); they cannot predict unforeseen economic events and have inherent uncertainty.
+* Forecasts are based on historical trends and Power BI's built-in algorithms; they cannot predict unforeseen economic events and have inherent uncertainty.
 * Further analysis could explore correlations with other economic indicators or break down data by industry sector if available.
 * Error handling and data validation could be further enhanced.